 Elevations in cardiac troponin can occur due to unrecognized myocardial injury resulting from COPD exacerbation.
 Elevations in troponin may be associated with increased mortality.

 normal if no myocardial injury

-May be useful to exclude alternate diagnoses, especially pulmonary embolus, if the diagnosis and basis of respiratory decompensation remains uncertain after routine CXR.
+May be useful to exclude alternate diagnoses, including tracheobronchomalacia and especially pulmonary embolus, if the diagnosis and basis of respiratory decompensation remains uncertain after routine chest x-ray.

-normal if no pneumonia, pleural effusion, malignancy, or pulmonary embolus present
+normal if no pneumonia, pleural effusion, malignancy, pulmonary embolus, or tracheobronchomalacia present

 Use of this content is subject to our disclaimer